 We recommend the following process when starting your first redaction or enhancement project in CaseGuard Studio.
 Please note: your own workflow doesn’t necessarily have to be as linear, but we recommend referring to these instructions as a starting point.
-In some cases, you may or may not need to follow all of the instructions listed below, due to the unique redaction or enhancement needs of your or your agency.
+In some cases, you may or may not need to follow all of the instructions listed below, due to the unique redaction or enhancement needs of you or your agency.

 Step 1: Create a project

-Think of your project like a directory folder.
-As such, your project is the place where you will add your media elements, including but not limited to video files, audio files, images, and PDFs.
+Think of your project as a directory folder.
+As such, your project is the place where you will add your media elements, including but not limited to video, audio, image, PDF, and document file types.
 You can make all your edits in the files within the project, however, your original media files will remain intact and untouched (this is known as non-destructive editing).

 - To create a project, select File–>New Project.

 - Select where you want to store your folder on your PC.

 - Name your project.

 - Optionally, add the name of the requestor (i.e., the name of the person making the request), case number, and date of request, if such information is applicable.

 - Click Create Project.
 CaseGuard Studio will then open a new project.
 Next, you will be prompted to add the files you wish to redact or enhance.

 Step 2: Add files to a project

 To use CaseGuard Studio, you will need to add your media elements (video, audio, images, and PDFs) from your computer, camera, phone, or any other external storage device.
 You can import media from a wide variety of cameras, smartphones, and other similar devices.

 Once you’ve selected the files that you would like to add to your project, these files will then populate the Project Files sub-screen, and the media player option will darken, to show that it has not been activated.